handeyeco/Grandbot/guide.md

 - Options: Off - On
 - Default: Off

-Whether incoming notes are sorted; on leads to more predictable sequences when playing chords, but are less exciting due to less variation.
+Whether incoming notes are sorted by pitch; it leads to more predictable sequences when playing chords, but the sequences are less exciting due to less variation.

 ---